 Clients are legally entitled to copies of their health records.
 While they may have to pay a fee for photocopying their records or sign a release form, it’s always a good idea to obtain these records before moving on.

-In some cases, records have bare-bones information such as what time the therapy sessions began and ended and a generalization of what was discussed.
+In some cases, records have bare-bones information, such as what time the therapy sessions began and ended and a generalization of what was discussed.
 However, some therapists keep more in-depth notes, which may be helpful to the client’s next therapist.

 Ask for a Recommendation

-Even if an individual doesn’t connect with their therapist, chances are that the therapist has a colleague that may be a better fit.
+Even if an individual doesn’t connect with their therapist, chances are the therapist has a colleague who may be a better fit.
 When a client has been open about why they’re ending the therapeutic relationship and what they’re hoping to gain from future sessions, their therapist may be able to point them in the right direction.

 When to Change Therapists